Published 21st September 2020

 Consider how the project’s coins or tokens are allocated.
 It’s not uncommon for a project to reserve a small percentage of tokens for the team before they go on sale to the public.
 This is to help cover operational expenses like future development costs.
 But beware of a structure where a high percentage of the tokens are hoarded by the team or a few early investors.

 At best, this means a few people will have more control over the tech, meaning it isn’t truly decentralised.
 At worst, it indicates the project is an exit scam.

 People are brand-savvy these days; they can cast an eye over a website and in a matter of seconds dismiss any project that doesn’t appear professional.
 Promising projects, on the other hand, will invest time and effort into creating a polished brand that resonates with investors and customers alike.

 Check the project’s website and online presence for consistent visuals and tone-of-voice across all their channels.
 Ocean Protocol is a great example of a venture with well-thought-out and memorable branding.

 Keep in mind that if a project has a well-designed website with good UX, that’s an indication that the end product will be well-designed too.
 Talk to us about building a strong blockchain brand that users can trust.

 The bottom line

-If you want to invest in the future by supporting new tech in a blockchain project, it pays to invest your time to DYOR.
+If you want to invest in the future by supporting new tech in a blockchain project, it pays to invest your time in DYOR.
 Focus on these topics for your research and you’ll be in a strong position to spot the gems.
-What’s more, you’ll have a good sense for how well a project will perform.
+What’s more, you’ll have a good sense of how well a project will perform.